 Its name might call to mind a futuristic French Tickler for the anus, but Fasoracetam is far more tantalizing than that.
 A nootropic research chemical, Fasoracetam has been used in clinical trials to treat ADHD (Attention Deficit Hyperactivity Disorder).
 The nootropic was developed by a Japanese pharmaceutical company, Nippon Shinyaku, to manage Alzheimer’s disease.
 Its assistance in this area comes courtesy of its influence on Choline, Glutamate and GABA neurotransmitters.

-Since its , the drug has been used in a series of non-Alzheimer’s clinical studies.
+Since its inception in the 1960’s, the drug has been used in a series of non-Alzheimer’s clinical studies.
 Fasoracetam gained popularity among smart drug users the following decade after.
 In 2015, BetterYouNetwork.com labelled the nootropic to be a “newer and potent product.

 As a nootropic, it’s also known as an anti-depressant and an anxiolytic.
 A current compound review of Fasoracetam evaluated its antidepressant activity in lab rats.
 The results bolstered the claim that the drug is capable of altering the brain by creating an influx of GABA receptors in the rat’s cerebral cortex.

 Fasoracetam: Drug Studies

 Dr. Hakonarson and his team have been investigating Fasoracetam for its potential treatment against ADHD.
 Repeated references to this study have since been banned by the nootropic community.
 No one knows why it suddenly came to be the case, but links to Hakonarson’s work are no longer up for viewing.